PYangLab/scCCESS/README.md

 ## prefilter

-A pre-filter function to remove lowly expressed genes
+A QC function to remove lowly expressed genes

 **Usage**